GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: The Gumbel-Softmax quantization ( ) method

 \paragraph{Initialization.} Instead of initializing the logits randomly, we warm-start from the GPTQ ternary solution $\vq_\text{GPTQ} \in \{-1,0,1\}^d$ \citep{gptq}.
 Recall that the mask logit $\vl^{(m)}_i$ controls whether weight $i$ is nonzero: a positive logit favors $\vm_i=1$ (active), while a negative logit favors $\vm_i=0$ (pruned).
 Similarly, the sign logit $\vl^{(b)}_i$ controls the sign of the nonzero weight: a positive logit favors $\vb_i=+1$ and a negative logit favors $\vb_i=-1$.
 We therefore initialize each logit to reflect the corresponding GPTQ decision:

 When $(\vq_\text{GPTQ})_i = 0$, the sign logit is initialized to $0$, since the sign is irrelevant at initialization but may become active during subsequent optimization if the mask flips to nonzero.

-To prevent the optimization from getting trapped near the GPTQ solution, we inject isotropic Gaussian noise into the logits before training.
-Concretely, we initialize the mask and sign logits as
+To prevent getting stuck, we inject isotropic Gaussian noise into the logits before training.
+We initialize the mask and sign logits as

 where $\alpha \in \R$ controls the strength of the GPTQ warm-start relative to the injected noise, and $\sigma_{\mathrm{init}} \in \R$ sets the overall scale of the logits.
-In the limit $\alpha \to 0$, the initialization reduces to pure noise, while a large $\alpha$ recovers the GPTQ initialization.
-Notably, we also initialize the quantization scale value $s$ to the scale computed by GPTQ.
+We also initialize the quantization scale value $s$ to the scale computed by GPTQ.

-\subsection{General Scalar Quantization}
+\subsection{General scalar quantization}

 We now describe how \methodname{} extends to general scalar quantization.
 Suppose the goal is to quantize the model parameters to $b$ bits using symmetric quantization with a single shared scale factor.
 In this setting, the constraint set $\mathcal{C}$ in Objective~\ref{eq:objective} can be written as